CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 |unknown	        |72191.8	|20	 |       94|

 I will develop this analysis in the future if there is a requirement.
+I am thinking to pull technical requirements, and years of experience data.
 Hope you have enjoyed the read.